phoenhix/CHIP-SDK/README.md

 # CHIP-SDK
-Everything to do devleopment on CHIP
+Everything to do devlopment on C.H.I.P